alexaex/EasyBPNN/README.md

 # EasyBPN
-'''an easy implemention of BPNN based on Eigen3.'''
+''an easy implemention of BPNN based on Eigen3.''